FINDING A WAY FORWARD

 Summary & FAQs

-At the global General Conference of The United Methodist Church, which ended 26 February 2019, delegates voted 438 to 384 to adopt a "Traditional" plan regarding church policies on homosexuality.
-Since 1972, the Book of Discipline has stated "self-avowed practicing homosexuals are not to be certified as candidates, ordained as ministers, or appointed to serve" in the church (¶304.3) and clergy are prohibited from conducting same gender weddings (¶2702.b).
-The new legislation added mandatory automatic penalties for UM clergy who would defy the Book of Discipline and created a process (now contested) for congregations wishing to leave The United Methodist Church.
+This is a turn-around from the UMC's highly contentious conference in the spring of 2019, where delegates voted 438 to 384 to adopt a "Traditional" plan regarding church policies on homosexuality.
+Since 1972, the Book of Discipline had stated "self-avowed practicing homosexuals are not to be certified as candidates, ordained as ministers, or appointed to serve" in the church (¶304.3) and clergy are prohibited from conducting same gender weddings (¶2702.b).
+As of 2019, new legislation added mandatory automatic penalties for UM clergy who would defy the Book of Discipline and created a process (now contested) for congregations wishing to leave The United Methodist Church.
 In its review, the global church's Judicial Council ruled in April 2019 that the new rules may stand, and went into effect January 2020.

-St. Paul's lay leaders and clergy formed leadership teams to help St. Paul's navigate this time of transition.
-They explored the process and laid out the steps for becoming part of the Reconciling Ministries Network of UM churches that affirm LGBTQ+ persons should St. Paul's wish to pursue RMN membership, communicated with other local UM churches to see how they are addressing the issues posed by the Traditional Plan, and monitored regional and national developments as other possible organizational frameworks, legal challenges, and alternative plans arise.
+Following the 2019 conference, St. Paul's lay leaders and clergy formed leadership teams to help St. Paul's navigate a time of transition.
+They explored the process and laid out the steps for becoming part of the Reconciling Ministries Network of UM churches that affirm LGBTQ+ persons, communicated with other local UM churches to see how they are addressing the issues posed by the Traditional Plan, and monitored regional and national developments as other possible organizational frameworks, legal challenges, and alternative plans arise.
+We launched year-long time of discernment, including a panel, a 6-unit study session, a retreat, and Small Processing Groups for Discernment.
+On October 18, 2019, at the special church conference on October 18, members of St. Paul's voted to adopt a Welcoming Statement (98% in favor) and to join the Reconciling Ministries Network (94% in favor).

 Previous Events: